TULiberalArts/Neuroscience/pages/graduate.md

 - NSCI 5001: Systems and Behavioral Neuroscience 3 cr.
 - NSCI 5002: Neurochemistry 3 cr.
 - NSCI 9381: Readings in Neuroscience 3 cr.

-Electives1: 6 cr.
+- Electives 1: 6 cr.

-NSCI 9991 or 9995: Master’s Project  6 cr.
+- NSCI 9991 or 9995: Master’s Project  6 cr.

 Total Credit Hours: 30

-1 Students can take any elective relevant to their area of interest or specialization after approval from the program mentor.
+- Students can take any elective relevant to their area of interest or specialization after approval from the program mentor.

 ## Master's Project: